cardinalcss/cardinalcss/README.md

 A better option might be to include an IE-only stylesheet that serves a “fixed-layout” version of your application, instead of bothering with polyfills and other band-aid solutions.

+## Fix Github Gist rendering

+There is an issue with Github Gist that causes the rendering to be alittle wonky.
+This is caused by the use of REM values and including this snippet in your CSS will fix it:

+    /**
+     * Fix Github Gist not rendoring correctly
+     * 1. Reset margin and width of table used to house code
+     * 2. Reset broken font-size from REM units
+     */
+    .gist {
+        .gist-file {
+            .gist-data {
+                table {
+                    margin: 0;       /* 1 */
+                    width: auto;     /* 1 */
+                    font-size: 13px; /* 2 */
+                }
+            }
+        }
+    }

 ## Versioning

 Cardinal will be maintained using the [Semantic Versioning](http://semver.org/) guidelines.
 From here on out, releases will be numbered using the following format: